StockSharp/doc/en/topics/StrategyOrdersLoad.md

 ### Loading in the strategy previously matched orders and trades

-Loading in the strategy previously matched orders and trades

 1. To load the previous state of the [Strategy](xref:StockSharp.Algo.Strategies.Strategy), you must override [Strategy.ProcessNewOrders](xref:StockSharp.Algo.Strategies.Strategy.ProcessNewOrders).
 All [IConnector.Orders](xref:StockSharp.BusinessEntities.IConnector.Orders) and [IConnector.StopOrders](xref:StockSharp.BusinessEntities.IConnector.StopOrders) will be received by this method from the [Strategy.OnStarted](xref:StockSharp.Algo.Strategies.Strategy.OnStarted).
 And you should to filter them:

    ```cs